Mauthausen Concentration Camp today

 BARRACK № 1 – CANTEEN, BROTHEL, CLERK’S OFFICE

 One among the few remained wooden barracks is the Block № 1 on the left side next to the Main Gate.
-This kind of camp constructions was usually subdivided into two or three parts with different purposes.
+This kind of camp constructions was usually subdivided into two or three parts for different purposes.
 The right side of the Barrack № 1 was a kind of the clerk’s office for some privilege inmates (capo), who performed the internal order, maintained a system of reports among the prisoners.
 Under a strong supervision of the SS, these men were also responsible for the calculations of the number of Mauthausen prisoners – live and dead, using the protocols of the everyday roll-calls.
-The office was also a place where main decisions on the transfers to the sub camps, such as Gusen, concluded.
-Only trusted capos had an ability to work here and to have access to the camp liberties, to avoid physical work and humiliations.
+The office was also a place where main decisions on the transfers to the sub-camps, such as Gusen, concluded.
+Only trusted capos had the ability to work here and to have access to the camp liberties, to avoid physical work and humiliations.
 One of the few conditions was to have an “Arian” blood.
 Most of these privilege inmates were former political prisoners and criminals from Germany and Austria.
-Such administrative position and camp status demanded cruelty, absence of pity and a very few amount of these clerks had assisted the other prisoners of the Mauthausen Concentration Camp and sub camps.
+Such administrative position and camp status demanded cruelty, an absence of pity and a very few amounts of these clerks had assisted the other prisoners of the Mauthausen Concentration Camp and sub-camps.
 In particular, under the direct supervision of the SS officer.